Dalk21/clan-overlay/readme.md

 To build (for macOS), run `npx electron-builder --mac --universal`

-SUPPORT: Email me at dalk@dalk.xyz or DM me on Discord @dalked.
+SUPPORT: Email me at dalk@dalk.xyz or DM me on Discord @dalked (If you are top 10 and dont have much coding knowledge, please DM me).

 Feel free to edit the code, we encourage it.
 ## Screenshots